 Pension advice in Bath including Personal Pensions, Retirement Planning and Annuities

 Mortgage advice in Bath including remortgages, first time buyers, and equity release

 Financial Protection in Bath such as Life Cover, Income Protection & Critical illness, and Keyman Protection

-To arrange a free initial meeting with an independent financial adviser in the Bath area
+To arrange a free initial meeting in the Bath area

 Bath* is the largest city in the ceremonial county of Somerset, England, known for its Roman-built baths.
 Bath is in the valley of the River Avon, 97 miles west of London and 11 miles south-east of Bristol.
 The city became a World Heritage site in 1987.

 In the 17th century, claims were made for the curative properties of water from the springs, and Bath became popular as a spa town in the Georgian era.
 Georgian architecture, crafted from Bath stone, includes the Royal Crescent, Circus, Pump Room and Assembly Rooms where Beau Nash presided over the city's social life from 1705 until his death in 1761.
 Many of the streets and squares were laid out by John Wood, the Elder, and in the 18th century the city became fashionable and the population grew.
 Jane Austen lived in Bath in the early 19th century.